 Here is the complete list of fingerboard tricks you should learn about.

-Note: We hope you come across this article after getting a fingerboard.
-However, if you don’t buy one already, don’t forget to check this roundup guide on fingerboard review.
+Note: I assume you already own a fingerboard.
+However, if you haven’t bought one already, don’t forget to check this roundup guide on my best fingerboard reviews.
 It will help you pick the right one.

 - Fakie Ollie: You can consider this trick the simplest version of the ollie.
 There is no difference between ollie and fakie ollie regarding finger placement.
 What makes fakie ollie different from the ollie is- you need to roll the board backward when ollie requires spinning the board forward.

 - 180 Ollie: This trick is also similar to ollie.
 How you end or level out will make the distinction.
 To perform 180 ollies, just slide your pointer finger towards the nose while pulling your hand continuously in the direction of the spin.
 The following tutorial will help you master this trick.